nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 * The `amount` should be double up to **2 decimal places** (dp).
 Digits beyond 2dp will be ignored.
 * The `description` can be in a natural language format.
 * The `time` should follow `YYYY MM DD HH mm` format.
-(Note: entering 3 instead of 03 still works for March, Users can enter one digit, where apt, for simplicity sake)
+(Note: entering 3 instead of 03 still works for March, Users can remove preceding 0s, where apt, for simplicity sake)
 * The `category` should be one of the categories in the category list.

 **Category list**: FOOD, SHOPPING, GROCERIES, TRANSPORTATION, ENTERTAINMENT, TRAVEL, SALARY, INVESTMENT, and OTHERS